elastic/apm-pipeline-library/vars/README.md

 * bucket: The Google Storage bucket format gs://bucket/folder/subfolder/.
 Mandatory
 * credentialsId: The credentials to access the repo (repo permissions).
 Optional.
 Default to `JOB_GCS_CREDENTIALS`
 * pattern: The file to pattern to search and copy.
 Mandatory.
-* sharedPublicly: Whether to shared those objects publically.
+* sharedPublicly: Whether to shared those objects publicly.
 Optional.
 Default false.

 ## gsutil
 Wrapper to interact with the gsutil command line.
 It returns the stdout output.